-A new year is around the corner—and if you’re eager to take on an enjoyable resolution that you can easily accomplish, we’re here to help!
-Here are 10 ways to combine a desire for a new you in 2020 with the joy of spending time in Central Park.
+A new year is just around the corner—and if you’re eager to take on an enjoyable resolution that you can easily accomplish, we’re here to help!
+Here are 10 ways to combine a desire for a new you in the new year with the joy of spending time in Central Park.

 1. Hit the pavement